rustyio/super-imap/README.md

 + `imap_provider_code` - The IMAP provider code (e.g. "GMAIL_OAUTH2")
 + `user_tag` - The user's tag.

-## Running Grimace
+## Running SuperIMAP

 #### Architecture

-Grimace consists of 3 different processes:
+SuperIMAP consists of 3 different processes:

 + 'web' - Serves the admin interface and the API.
 + 'imap_client' - Handles the task of connecting to IMAP providers and listening for email.